 “I initially was quite interested in the idea, I thought it was reference to something quite progressive – communal living.
 But I’m not convinced it is, or that it’s contributing a solution to the housing crisis in Newham.
 It’s the warehousing of young graduates in one place.”

 So what now?
 For this model to indicate any sustainable success, it would make sense for some regulation to be introduced, whereby more parties (more so the tenants) can benefit.
-For these tenants, their living space is just too small and too low quality for the price they paid for it: besides a more appealing design and complimentary facilities (which you may or may not use) these developments cannot meet individual home and lifestyle requirements.
+For these tenants, their living space is just too small and too low quality for the price they paid for it: besides a more appealing design and complementary facilities (which you may or may not use), these developments cannot meet individual home and lifestyle requirements.
 Local areas don’t get the opportunity to benefit much either, as most facilities are provided in-house (i.e. chef kitchens, gyms, classes).